-The Florida Fish and Wildlife Conservation Commission reports that the young uncollared male was found Monday after being hit by a vehicle near the intersection of Immokalee Road and Everglades Boulevard in Collier County.
+The Florida Fish and Wildlife Conservation Commission reports that the 3-month-old male cat’s body was found Thursday on County Road 832 in rural Hendry County.
 The remains will be taken to a Gainesville facility for a necropsy.

 Florida panthers once roamed the entire southeastern U.S., but only around 180 remain in the wild.